 There now is, as I said, a lot of products in this popular category.
 And while many of them are pretty clearly inferior, a good amount of them are quite comparable and perfectly viable alternative choices, or maybe are even preferable if you have particular preferences.
-Below is a list of various competing products with short summaries and corresponding links to full reviews, which I definitely recommend reading if anything in particular interests you.
+Below is an alphabetical list of various competing products with short summaries and corresponding links to full reviews, which I definitely recommend reading if anything in particular interests you.

 Betron B25 – nice build quality, fit, and comfort for the minimal price.
 Sound quality isn’t that great for critical music listening, but is however nice and soft and perhaps ideal for things like podcasts (full review).